DroidWorksStudio/mLauncher/.github/ISSUE_TEMPLATE/crash_report.md

 ---
 name: Crash report
-about: Create a report with a generated crash log attached (if possible) to help Olauncher improve
+about: Create a report with a generated crash log attached (if possible) to help mLauncher improve
 title: ''
 labels: bug
 assignees: ''